Lisa Su

 - Known for: AMD leadership, high-performance computing, EPYC processors, Instinct AI accelerators, adaptive computing, and semiconductor industry strategy.

-- Current public role: chair and chief executive officer of AMD, according to AMD company materials reviewed May 17, 2026.
+- Current public role: chair, president and chief executive officer of AMD, according to AMD company and investor materials reviewed June 25, 2026.

-- Institutional role: semiconductor executive, AI infrastructure operator, and industry-policy figure.
+- Institutional role: semiconductor executive, AI infrastructure operator, 2026 Semiconductor Industry Association chair, White House PCAST member, DHS AI Safety and Security Board member, and industry-policy figure.

 - Core distinction: Su matters to AI because frontier AI competition depends on accelerator supply, memory, networking, software, cloud partnerships, and credible alternatives to incumbent compute stacks.